jah-ith-ber/fl-studio/README.md

 ![alt text](https://www.image-line.com/flstudio/img/fruit.png "FLStudio Logo")
 ## Welcome to the unofficial FL Studio discord
 ---
 Note: the server has a *verified* role.
 Verified means that you own a legitimate copy of FLStudio, and are a registered user on the Image-Line forum.
+The role grants you access to verified-only channels, such as #self-promotion.

+The #feedback-access channel *is* accessable by non-verified users.
+Just ask for the role, and note the channel rules below.

 **If you own a license for FL Studio you can create a thread on the official IL forums [here](http://forum.image-line.com/viewforum.php?f=1989)**